-3.3 Review and Assessment
+3.3 Review and assessment

-No later than 3 weeks after the biochemistry abnormality was initially detected, the study physician contacts the Investigator in order to review available data and agree on whether there is an alternative explanation for the elevations in liver biochemistry other than DILI caused by the IMP.
+No later than 3 weeks after the biochemistry abnormality was initially detected, the study physician contacts the Investigator in order to review available data and agree on whether there is an alternative explanation for the elevations in liver biochemistry other than DILI caused by the IP.
 The AstraZeneca Medical Science Director and Global Safety Physician will also be involved in this review together with other volunteer matter experts as appropriate.
-According to outcome of the review and assessment, please follow the instructions below:
+According to outcome of the review and assessment the following should occur: